Quadra-Ryo/Easy-versioning-sphinx/README.md

 -  **Manage multiple documentation versions**
 -  **Support multiple languages** for each version
 -  **Add custom footers** showing version and language info
--  **Security** by ensuring a safe fallback to an existing page so users are always redirected proprely
+-  **Security** by ensuring a safe fallback to an existing page so users are always redirected properly
 -  **Build documentation automatically** using Sphinx for every version and language
 -  **Organize generated HTML files** into a clean, ready-to-deploy structure